pks5/machineblocks/docs/01_system.md

 **MBML** is a declarative markup language for describing blocks, sets, and devices.
 It is the authoring format — the equivalent of HTML or SAPUI5 XML views.
 Blocks are described as typed, parameterized elements without any knowledge of SCAD.

 **MBOM** is the renderer-independent object model.
 It is the canonical representation of all block data.
 The MBML compiler parses MBML and produces MBOM.
-MBOM defines all parameter types canonically — for type definitions and MBOM-to-SCAD mappings see `05_types_and_mapping.md`.
+Parameter types and native parameter inventory live in BML (`NativeBlock.bml` + `com.machineblocks.bml.type.*`); for SCAD serialize commentary see `05_types_and_mapping.md` and `docs/04_types.md`.

 **SCAD** is the render target.
 The SCAD compiler serializes MBOM into OpenSCAD files, which are then rendered to STL or 3MF by OpenSCAD.
-This documentation is the complete specification of the SCAD render target — it defines all parameters, their SCAD formats, and their MBOM mappings.
+This documentation describes the SCAD render-target conventions — not a second parameter inventory (see NativeBlock).

 **The Editor** is built entirely on MBOM.
 It has no knowledge of SCAD except for triggering the render pipeline.
 Block authoring, validation, snapping, layout, and all editor logic operate on MBOM exclusively.